agshew/k_grok/exercises/optimize/sqrt.rst

  * name 3 people who modified this file apt install git-gui, and see git-gui blame
-   WARNING: You can't use a shallow clone, so either start with a full clone or use 'git fetch --unshallow upstream'
+   WARNING: You can't use a shallow clone, so either start with a full clone or convert a shallow clone to full with: git fetch --unshallow upstream git checkout upstream/master
  * a list of everywhere the function is called
  * spot-checks or proofs of correctness
  * benchmarks of previous code vs. new code